 Game Golf Digital Live is a tracking system that keeps tabs on your whole round of golf from tee to the green.
 Shot by shot, it records all your stats so you can visualize your game, whether you’re on your way to break 80 or just actively working on improving your score.
 The little device puts real stats at your fingertips, including fairway accuracy, GIR, putts per hole and more.

-Originally funded through Indiegogo, the system consists of two parts – the Game Golf GPS tracking device you wear on your belt in waist height, and the tags you attach on the end of the clubs.
+Originally funded through Indiegogo, the system consists of two parts – the Game Golf GPS tracking device you wear on your belt, and the tags you attach on the end of the clubs.
 During the round, you tap your club against the device before each shot and it does the rest, detecting what club you’re using then translating your next shot into a bunch of useful stats.

 With over 30,000 courses to choose from, the tracker allows you to: review your rounds and game stats quickly on your personal dashboard; benchmark your game stats against others in various scoring ranges to see strengths and weaknesses; see club performance data to know how far you really hit your clubs and eliminate distance gaps between clubs; see shot dispersion and tendencies, by club and by distance, off the tee and on approach; share posted rounds with friends, family and your instructor, coach or PGA Professional by email or social media tools; and compete in virtual challenges.